progval/Limnoria/INSTALL.md

 ### Pip

-Run the install command again.
+Run the first install command again.
+To upgrade requirements, add `--upgrade` to the end of the second command

 ## Upgrading to Python 3